 Prompt reporting of harassment is in the best interest of our organization and is essential to a fair, timely, and thorough investigation.
 Accordingly, complaints should be filed as soon as possible following the incident(s) at issue.
-If you would like to file a complaint, you may do so by contacting the Jeannie Horne, Human Resources Director 878 Tremont Street at 781/934-1100, 5410, or Rene' Read, Town Manager, 878 Tremont Street at 781/934-1100, 5410 discuss any concerns you may have and to provide information to you about our policy on harassment and our complaint process.
+If you would like to file a complaint, you may do so by contacting the Jeannie Horne, Human Resources Director 878 Tremont Street at 781/934-1100, 5410, or Rene' Read, Town Manager, 878 Tremont Street at 781/934-1100, 5400.
+These individuals are also available to discuss any concerns you may have and to provide information to you about our policy on harassment and our complaint process.